ZHYang-PKU/VGGT-SAM/README.md

 # Multi-View SAM: Multi-View Image Segmentation by Combining SAM and VGGT

-MATLAB implementation of **Superposed IM-OFDM (S-IM-OFDM)** - an enhanced OFDM waveform for Integrated Sensing and Communications (ISAC).

 ## 📋 Project Overview

 **Multi-View** SAM is a framework for multi-view image segmentation based on pre-trained **SAM (Segment Anything Model)** and **VGGT**.
 This project enables simultaneous semantic segmentation across multiple viewpoints using a single point prompt from the first image.